MiningMark48/Tidal-Bot/README.md

 ## Miscellaneous Info

 ### Contributions
-Special thanks to the following people all others who have contributed to the project.
+Special thanks to the following people and all others who have contributed to the project.
 - [Zetor777](https://twitter.com/Zetor777)
 - [kaosjr](https://twitter.com/daKaosjr)